-With all this being said, why take the risks of installing a 50 year roof, just for it to leak in 5 – 10 years?
-If you want to avoid the headache of tearing up your new roof looking for a mysterious leak that “should not be happening”, it is in your best interest to apply solid sheathing over the existing shiplap to create a solid substrate for your roofing system.
-The recommended materials are exterior grade 7/16″ OSB (oriented strand board) or 1/2″ CDX true plywood.
+Why take the risks of installing a 50 year lifetime roof just for it to leak in 5 – 10 years?
+If you want to avoid the headache of tearing up your new roof looking for a mysterious leak that “should not be happening”, it is in your best interest to apply solid sheathing over the existing shiplap for your roofing system to securely fasten to.
+The recommended materials are exterior grade 7/16″ OSB (oriented strand board), 3/8″ OSB, or 1/2″ CDX true plywood.

-You want to steer clear of contractors that would want to cut corners, and if you find one that says it’s ok to install a composition roof on top of skip-sheathing, give them a no thank you!
-Your roof, and peace of mind will thank you in the future!
+You want to steer clear of roofing contractors that cut corners, and if you find one that says it’s okay to install a composition roof on top of shiplap, give them a no thank you!
+Your roof, and your peace of mind, will thank you in the future.
 At Chase Construction NW, Inc., we never cut corners!
-We care about our customer’s experience, now, 5, 10, 20 years down the line!
-That is why we only recommend what is best for you and your roof.
-You need to protect your biggest investment, your home!
-And taking the cheapest route, isn’t always the best, why take the risk?
+We care about our customers’ experiences now, 5, 10, 20 years down the line, and always recommend what is best for you and your roof.
+You need to protect your biggest investment: your home!
+And taking the cheapest route, isn’t always the best, so why take the risk?